mpicard/goes/README.md

 ## Glossary

 * **Commands** Commands are responsible for: Validating attributes, Validating that the action can be performed given the current state of the application and Building the event.
-A `Command` can only return 1 `Event`, but it can be return multiple `Event` types.
+A `Command` can only return 1 `Event`.

 * **Events** are the source of truth.
 They are applied to `Aggregates`

 * **Aggregates** represent the current state of the application.
 They are like models.

 * **Calculators** to update the state of the application.
 This is the `Apply` method of the `Aggregate` interface.

 * **Reactors** to trigger side effects as events happen.
 They are registered with the `On` Function.
 There is `Sync Reactors` which are called synchronously in the `Call` function, and can fail the transaction if an error occur, and `Async Reactor` which are called asynchronously, and are not checked for error (fire and forget).
 They are not triggered by the `Apply` method but in the `Call` function, thus they **are not** triggered when you replay events.
 You can triggers them when replaying by using `Dispatch(event)`.